Megafault: Production

 The film is a Sci Fi original film and is Brittany Murphy's final TV role as she died unexpectedly on December 20, 2009.
 It was all shot in the Quad Cities' Davenport, Iowa, with Davenport mayor Bill Gluba making a cameo appearance.
+The DVD includes a behind the scenes, cast and crew commentary, trailers and an extended version of the movie.

 Soundtrack

 The soundtrack featured Victoria Mazze, Chris Ridenhour, and The Divine Madness.